 The official e-visa — how to obtain it

-It can only be obtained from the official Cambodian government website: evisa.gov.kh.
-Be cautious of the dozens of third-party sites that mimic the official interface and charge two to three times more for the same result.
+It can only be obtained on the official Cambodian government website: evisa.gov.kh.
+Be wary of the dozens of third-party sites that mimic the official interface and charge two to three times more for the same result.

 Features of the e-visa